-A sample of minutes of meeting can greatly help anyone starting out with minutes-taking.
-With a template, you can simply input the necessary information in and end up with pretty thorough minutes of the meeting.
+A sample of minutes of the meeting can greatly help anyone starting out with minutes-taking.
+With a template, you can simply input the necessary information and end up with pretty thorough minutes of the meeting.
 It also acts as a starting point of sorts, allowing you to follow a standard format and then deviate from it as you see fit.
 An HOA meeting minutes template (provided below) can also give you an idea of how minutes should look and develop your own style or process.

 But, looking at examples meeting minutes usually isn’t enough.
 You must also learn what actually goes into writing minutes and what you shouldn’t include.